La maja desnuda

-The Naked Maja or The Nude Maja (La maja desnuda /es/) is an oil-on-canvas painting made around 1797–1800 by the Spanish artist Francisco de Goya, and is now in the Museo del Prado in Madrid.
-It portrays a nude woman reclining on a bed of pillows, and was probably commissioned by Manuel de Godoy, to hang in his private collection in a separate cabinet reserved for nude paintings.
+The Naked Maja or The Nude Maja (La maja desnuda /es/) is an oil-on-canvas painting made around 1797–1800 by the Spanish artist Francisco Goya, and has been in the Museo del Prado in Madrid since 1901.
+It portrays a nude woman reclining on a bed of pillows, and was probably commissioned by Manuel Godoy, to hang in his private collection in a separate cabinet reserved for nude paintings.
 Goya created a pendant of the same woman identically posed, but clothed, known today as La maja vestida (The Clothed Maja), also in the Prado, and usually hung next to La maja desnuda.
 The subject is identified as a maja or fashionable lower-class Madrid woman, based on her costume in La maja vestida.

-The painting is renowned for the straightforward and unashamed gaze of the model towards the viewer.
-It has also been cited as among the earliest Western artwork to depict a nude woman's pubic hair without obvious negative connotations (such as in images of prostitutes).
-With this work Goya not only upset the ecclesiastical authorities, but also titillated the public and extended the artistic horizon of the day.
-It has been in the Museo del Prado in Madrid since 1901.

 Description

 La maja vestida, c.
 1803.
 Museo del Prado, Madrid.

 Although the two versions of the Maja are the same size, the sitter in the clothed version occupies a slightly larger proportion of the pictorial space; according to art historian Janis Tomlinson she seems almost to "press boldly against the confines of her frame", making her more brazen in comparison to the comparatively "timid" nude portrait.

 The painting carries many of the traditions of depictions of the nude in Spanish art, but marks a clear break in significant ways, especially in her bold gaze.
 Further, the accompanying pendant showing a woman in contemporary dress makes it clear that the focus of the work is not of a mythological subject, as in Velázquez's Rokeby Venus, but in fact of a nude Spanish woman.
 More obviously, while Velázquez painted his Venus revealing only her back, Goya's portrait is a full frontal view.
 Goya's figuration is short and angular, while Velázquez's is elongated and curved, and his figure placed on richly coloured satin, which starkly contrasts to the bare white cloths Goya's maja rests on.